PipelineAI/pipeline/docs/quickstart/openfaas/README.md

 ```
 pipeline predict-kube-route --model-name=mnist --model-split-tag-and-weight-dict='{"cpu":50, "gpu":50}' --model-shadow-tag-list='[]'
 ```
+Notes:
+* If you specify a model in `--model-shadow-tag-list`, you need to explicitly specify 0% traffic split in `--model-split-tag-and-weight-dict`

 ### Run Load Test on Models CPU and GPU (100 Predictions)
 ```